 When recipients click on the link in the email, your website needs to identify them as an existing customer who has previously bought a new washing machine from you.

-They are probably not looking to buy another washing machine from you – unless something has gone drastically wrong and they need a replacement – so they will not want to see content promoting washing machines, or discount deals for washing machines that makes them regret their purchase.
+They're probably not looking to buy another washing machine from you.
+Showing content promoting washing machines, or discount deals will make them regret their purchase.

 This is historical personalisation.

 Personalisation needs to play on people’s emotions, making them feel good about themselves, and your brand.

 There’s nothing worse than buying a product or service online, only to return to the same website at a later date and be offered the same product or service.
 This is a bad customer experience.

 This kind of practice makes customers feel unimportant, undervalued, and can be extremely annoying.

 New customers are the life-blood of any business – without them, you could fail.
 And in fact marketing studies, such as Binet and Field, have proven that prioritising the acquisition of new customers over loyalty activity can reap bigger financial reward for brands.

 But focusing on new customer acquisition at the expense of existing ones is the road to ruin.
 Brands need both to survive.